-ation and Career System (CTEC)produces a variety of print and celebrate the accomplishments of its students.
-The Photo/Media onjunction with this effort. hereby authorize and give conserstudent's photographic or video in Technical High School System's publications, including those publications, including those publications and Bristol Technical Edunderstanding, that my student's Technical High School System's commercial purposes whatsoever I do hereby agree that this releas e is valid until expressly revoked by me in writing.
-Date Student's Name (please print) Student's Signature if 18 or older Town Name of Parent or Guardian (Please Print)
+The Connecticut Technical Education and Career System (CTECS) produces a variety of print and electronic media to promote and celebrate the accomplishments of its students.
+The Photo/MediaRelease Form below is used in conjunction with this effort.

+I,, parent of guardian of, do hereby authorize and give consent to the Connecticut Technical Education and Career System to publish my student's photographic or video image in the system or school newsletters, in the Connecticut

+Technical High Education and Career System's Program of Studies and/or related printed, electronic and/or video publications, including those published to the Connecticut Technical Education and Career System's official website and Bristol Technical Education Center official website.
+I have been assured, and it is my understanding, that my student's photographic or video image shall be used for the Connecticut Technical Education and career System's informational and publicity activities and shall not be used for anycommercial purposes whatsoever.

+I do hereby waive any claim for compensation for the use of my student's photographic/video image.

+I do hereby agree that this release is valid until expressly revoked by me in writing.

+Date

+Student's Name (please print)

+Student's Signature if 18 or older

+Town

+Name of Parent or Guardian (Please Print)